bs-community/awesome-minecraft/readme.md

 ### Servers

 - [Paper](https://papermc.io/) - Miscellaneous patches for Spigot and BungeeCord providing better performance and more configuration options.
-- [Glowstone](https://glowstone.net/) - Spigot Server alternative written from scratch with performance similar to Paper.
+- [Glowstone](https://glowstone.net/) - Formerly known as Spout and Thermos.
+Spigot Server alternative written from scratch with performance similar to Paper.
 - [Spigot](https://www.spigotmc.org/) - CraftBukkit's successor providing support for the Bukkit API.
 - [Sponge](https://www.spongepowered.org/) - Minecraft Server providing support for the Sponge API and is extensible to the Forge API and Bukkit API.
 - [Mohist](https://mohistmc.com/) - A server implementing the Forge and Bukkit API.
 - [Thermos](https://cyberdynecc.github.io/Thermos/install) - A server implementing the Forge and Bukkit API for 1.7.10.
 - [KCauldron]()
-- [Cauldron](https://sourceforge.net/projects/cauldron-unofficial/files/) - Formerly known as MCPC+
+- [Cauldron](https://sourceforge.net/projects/cauldron-unofficial/files/) - Formerly known as MCPC+.
+The original server implementing the Forge and Bukkit API.

 ### Libraries